benjaminrose/DC2-SNEMO/README.md

 From `$SNANA_LSST_ROOT/starterKits/DC2+SNEMO` on Cori, (using the DESC `base` SN conda env) run `python fit_lc.py`.
 Light-curve fits will be found in `snemo2.FITRES` and `snemo2.csv` with errors recorded in `ERROR.log`.

+Currently, without optimization, it takes ~15 mins to fit 50 SNe.

 ## Tutorials/Documentation

-Currently in `/docs/` but will be hosted on GitHub pages someday.
+Tutorials and documenation in `/docs/` are hosted on GitHub pages at https://benjaminrose.github.io/DC2-SNEMO/.